 Tips for Writing Effective Mobile Survey Questions

 While we might all know this, actually writing and deploying mobile surveys is a different beast altogether.
 Many product and mobile marketing teams simply don’t have a technical or formal background in market research.
-Given this, much of what people learn is learned through self-education.
+Given this, individuals largely educate themselves through self-learning.
 Just like through this blog post – hi, hello, and welcome!

 So how does one deploy killer, effective surveys that garner high response rates and actually useful feedback?
 We’ve got you covered.